Titanic-minds-group-14/Kaggle-challenge-group-14/README.md

 # Spaceship Titanic - Predicting Dimensional Transport from Kaggle-challenge-group-14

-The Spaceship Titanic competition hosted on Kaggle tasks participants with predicting whether passengers aboard a futuristic interstellar cruise were transported to an alternate dimension after a spacetime anomaly.
-This project builds a robust machine learning pipeline that includes comprehensive EDA, feature engineering, model building, and evaluation using a combination of statistical methods and machine learning techniques.
+The Spaceship Titanic competition on Kaggle challenges participants to predict whether a passenger was transported to an alternate dimension after a spacetime anomaly disrupted the voyage.
+This project builds an end-to-end machine learning pipeline including data preprocessing, exploratory data analysis (EDA), feature engineering, and model training and evaluation using various classification algorithms.

 ## Dataset Overview
 The dataset includes demographic, travel, and spending data for passengers aboard the Spaceship Titanic.